NiuTrans/NASPapers/README.md

 # Paper Lists of Neural Architecture Search

 This document lists the papers published from 2017 to February 2021 on Neural Architecture Search (NAS).
-We categorize these papers into popular topics and collect the code for them.
+We collect these papers from 13 conferences and journals, including ACL、IJCAL、AAAI、JMLR、ICLR、EMNLP、CVPR、UAI、ICCV、NeurIPS、ECCV、INTERSPEECH、ICML with covering most NAS research directions.
+We also categorize these papers into popular topics and collect the code for them.

 ## Outline